Form: A subshrub with a semi-woody base and herbaceous stems.

 Sun: Full sun to part shade.

-Prune: In winter, cut to ground except for one short central stalk to
+Prune: In winter, cut to the ground, except keep one short central stalk to mark the

 Do you have additional information or a different